Core Course:

 4 semester credits: REQUIRED for all students

-Faith & Action in the Ugandan Context combines a traditional classroom component (e.g., readings, discussion, small group processing, lecture) with a broad spectrum of experiential learning (e.g., living and studying with Ugandan students, home stays with Ugandan families, travel to various regions of Uganda & Rwanda, exposure to both missionaries and Ugandans involved in various social services).
-The course begins at orientation and continues through the final debrief retreat.
-Evaluation methods may include written assignments, verbal presentations, class participation, informal and formal debrief sessions, creative projects, journal entries, and one-on-one discussions.
+Faith and Action in the Ugandan Context combines a traditional classroom component (e.g. readings, discussion, small group processing, lecture) with a broad spectrum of experiential learning (e.g. living and studying with Ugandan students, home stays with Ugandan families, travel to various regions of Uganda & possibly Rwanda, exposure to both westerners and Ugandans involved in various social services).
+The course begins at Orientation and continues through the Debrief Retreat.
+Evaluation methods include written assignments, verbal presentations, class participation, informal and formal debrief sessions, creative projects, and one-on-one discussions.

-Topics covered in Faith & Action reflect the students’ experience in Uganda, and throughout the semester students are encouraged to integrate the academic material with their experience of life in Uganda.
-After beginning with understanding and learning from cross-cultural experiences, we explore how exposure to traditional African beliefs challenges our own faith.
-We then look at issues related to the way Christians respond to poverty and suffering.
-From this academic and experiential foundation we examine our own North American Christianity with particular emphasis on personal conviction and response.
+Topics covered in Faith & Action reflect the students’ experience in Uganda.
+After beginning with understanding and learning from cross-cultural experiences we explore how exposure to traditional African beliefs challenges our own faith.
+We then look at issues related to the way Christians respond to suffering.
+Throughout the semester students are encouraged to integrate the academic material with their experiences of life in Uganda.
+From this academic and experiential foundation, we examine our own American Christianity, liturgical practices, and rule of life.
+As a core unit for the program, this course scaffolds the USP’s 5 themes: Relationships; Culture & Faith; Christian Responses to Suffering; Faith, Hope & Love; and Living Faithfully in our Home Culture.

 Download the Faith and Action Syllabus